yaszam/Java-Projects/README.md

 Once I completed this project, I had realized the way in which I find the size of the list is slow.
 To improve my implementation I would have a "size" counter be incremented when the user adds an item to the list.
-This would make my implementation cosiderably faster.
+This would make my implementation considerably faster.